We may earn a commission when you buy through links in our articles. Learn more.

 Is 27 inches too small for curved?

-It’s all subjective, but this would probably be too small for a lot of gamers.
-The smaller it is, the less likely you are to be able to properly appreciate the curve of the screen.
-In fact, depending on how far you sit from your screen, a curve on too small a screen might actually hinder your experience.
+This is somewhat subjective, but in our experience, this would probably be too small for a lot of gamers.
+The smaller a screen is, the less likely you are to be able to properly appreciate the benefits of its curve.
+In fact, depending on how far you sit from your screen, a curve on too small a screen might actually hinder your experience, as you essentially just make for worse viewing angles at the edges of the screen – the exact opposite effect you want from having a curve.

 What are the disadvantages of a curved monitor?